wic-bcit/WiC/README.md

 Note: Ignore the other files not mentioned.
 Also not sure about how I did the file structure.
 This is my first time working with React so I'm not sure what the conventions of folder structure.

+    public:
-public: - This file contains the main index.html file.
-You don't have to use this.
+        - main index.html file
+        - img:
+            - Contains all images

+    src:
+    - components:
-src: - components: - Contains the Javascript Files for each section (Navbar, About Us, Events, etc.) - The js files have been created so feel free to change it if you're working on it. - css: - Contains all the css files used by each JS . - img: - Contains all images, not including the web icon
+      - Contains the Javascript Files for each section (Navbar, About Us, Events, etc.)
+      - The js files have been created so feel free to change it if you're working on it.

+    - css:
+        - Contains all the css files used by each JS .

     - App.js:
         - Main JS where all the JS are called to be rendered